UniSiegenWiNeMe/opendash-docs/components/fit-text.md

 # fit-text Component

-`fit-text` is an Angular Component, which allows you to scale it's font size to a maximum without creating overflow.
+`fit-text` is an Angular Component, which allows you to scale font size to a maximum without creating overflow in parent containers.

-## Usage
+# Usage

 Use the `fit-text` Component in your template like this: